-GS Nanotech to produce the first half a million SiP Amber S2 microcircuits by the end of the year
+GS Nanotech to produce the first half a million SiP Amber S2 microcircuits by the end of the year15.12.2014

 This year the GS Nanotech enterprise, a part of the innovation cluster Technopolis GS, Kaliningrad region, was the first in Russia to launch commercial microprocessor under SiP technology (System-in-Package) mass production.
 The new GS Nanotech SiP Amber S2 microcircuit was fully developed by the GS Nanotech R&D Department.
 The enterprise itself is the country’s largest microelectronic product development and manufacturing center and the only back-end facility that provides multi-chip design and packaging using SiP technology on a contract basis.

 Today quite a few consumer electronic devices such as digital cameras, cell phones and MP3-players are powered by the commonly used multi-chip microprocessors.
 The GS Nanotech enterprise was the first in Russia to develop SiP technology using in-house technological processes for the consumer market and produce large amount of such chips for commercial purposes.
 This is a significant step in the development of the domestic consumer electronics industry.

 Microcircuit designed under SiP technology is a combination of several active electronic components with different functions in one module which allows producing a highly integrated product that is required for a particular device and is most often tailor-made.
 The GS Nanotech SiP Amber S2 comprises central processor ST H206 with integrated cryptoprocessor GS Lanthanum, SDRAM DDR3 and NOR Flash.
 The finished design boasts a compact size, high data security, a significantly better performance and a low cost, which is crucial for modern electronics manufacturers.
 These characteristics have determined a wide scope of microprocessor GS Nanotech SiP Amber S2 possible fields of application in telecommunications, security systems, medicine and others.